Methodically, Measurably, Maximizing Business Value

 We would be delighted to explore how Corporate Value Metrics can support your company’s goals.
 Click the “Get Started” button at the top of the screen to get in touch.

 It is a software consulting platform designed to double or triple a company's value over three to five years.
 Through a holistic approach, it enables advisors to identify company strengths and weaknesses, measure the baseline value, diagnose risk and quality value across the entire enterprise.
 The software generates a roadmap to improve quality and increase company value.
 It combines a qualitative assessment, a financial valuation module and a robust what-if analysis tool to produce a comprehensive reporting package to help advisors generate and manage long-term engagements.

-Large national advisory firms all the way down to single person consulting firms.
-Professionals including turnaround consultants, M&A advisors, wealth managers, business valuators, CPAs, exit planners, etc. license the software and use our proven process.
+Obviously, CVM uses the software!
+However, we have licensing agreements with large national advisory firms all the way down to single person consulting firms.
+Many types of professionals including turnaround consultants, M&A advisors, wealth managers, business valuators, CPAs, exit planners, etc. license the software and use our proven process.

 The VOP uses an income approach for valuation and calculates a discount rate through the build-up method.
 The software is unique in the way it calculates the discount rate because the qualitative assessment is linked to the build-up method.
 This means the quality of the company and assessment responses are directly tied to the company-specific risk (CSR).
 We look at the future cash flows and the value of those future cash flows based on the current risk and quality profile of the company.
 The higher the quality, the higher the value of future cash flows because they are more predictable and sustainable.

 The best companies operate with sustainability, predictability, and transferability of value.
 They institutionalize knowledge and expertise into the organization allowing the company to run independently of the owner.